 Under the Constitution, the House of Representatives may continue for a maximum of three years from the date of its first meeting.
 However, the Governor-General may dissolve the House by proclamation before the expiry of the three years.
 The period from the first sitting of the House after a general election until the expiry or dissolution of the House is called a Parliament.

 Dissolution of the House of Representatives is by far the most common way for a Parliament to end and since Federation only one Parliament has run for its maximum length (‘expired by effluxion of time’).
-On six occasions the Governor-General has dissolved the Senate and the House of Representatives simultaneously in accordance with provisions in the Constitution relating to disagreements between the Houses (see Infosheet no. 18 ‘Double dissolution’).
+On six occasions the Governor-General has dissolved the Senate and the House of Representatives simultaneously in accordance with provisions in the Constitution relating to disagreements between the Houses (see Infosheet No. 18 ‘Double dissolution’).

-Following the dissolution or expiry of the House a general election must be held and the Governor-General issues writs directing the Electoral Commissioner to conduct a general election for Members of the House (see Infosheet no. 8 ‘Elections for the House of Representatives’).
+Following the dissolution or expiry of the House a general election must be held and the Governor-General issues writs directing the Electoral Commissioner to conduct a general election for Members of the House (see Infosheet No. 8 ‘Elections for the House of Representatives’).

 When the House expires, or is dissolved in normal circumstances, the Senate continues to exist.
-Senators representing the States are elected for a fixed period of six years, with half the membership of the Senate standing for election every three years, their new terms beginning on 1 July.
+Senators representing the States (12 in each State) are elected for a fixed period of six years, with half the membership of the Senate standing for election every three years, their new terms beginning on 1 July.
 It is usual, but not necessary, for elections for half the Senate to be held at the same time as general elections for the House and this may be some months before 1 July.
 If the new Parliament then commences before 1 July, the existing State Senators will be present at the opening, and for sittings of the Senate before 1 July, rather than the Senators just elected.

 Sessions of Parliament and prorogation